-Everyone wants to save on their electric bill, so find out how to cut heating costs and keep your home warmer in the winter!
+Everyone wants to save on their heating bill, so find out how to cut heating costs and keep your home warmer in the cold season!

 - Temporarily close off heat to some rooms by shutting doors.
 (This requires a heating system that can be controlled room by room.)
 Shut the doors to unheated closets, the pantry, and the basement and attic.

 - Hang blankets over the windows at night.
 Tape or thumbtack the sides and bottom of blankets to the walls or windowsills to maximize the insulation value.
 (Press the tacks or tape under the bottom of the sill and over the top of the frame to hide any damage to the finish.)
 Remove the coverings on the south side of the house during the day to let in the warming sunlight.

 What do you do to save money on heat in your house during the winter?
 Comment and let us know!